Coronavirus, The Immune System and Stress

 United Kingdom National Health Service

-Dietary selenium is essential for an optimum immune response.
+Dietary selenium is essential for an optimum immune function.
 However, the mechanisms are not always fully understood and the immune system function can be impaired under conditions of selenium deficiency.
 Research shows mixed results and some pathogens may themselves benefit from higher levels of selenium.7,8

 Viruses and Selenium